HAW-RN/protocol/protocol/04_routing_protocol.md

 Defined within the `type_id` field of the common header.

+Note that only direct peers of a participant need deal with the following packet types.
+All other participants should ignore them and simply forward them to the next hop.
+There is no reason to ever sent a routing packet to a participant that is not a direct peer.

 | ID | Type          | Description                |
 |----|---------------|----------------------------|
 | 2  | CR            | Connection Request (Send Routingtable)  |